nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 How the parsing works:

 * When called upon to parse a user command, the `NutriGoalsParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specified command name e.g., `AddCommandParser`).
-This `XYZCommandParser` object then uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which `NutriGoalsParser` then returns as a `Command` object.
+The `XYZCommandParser` object then uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which `NutriGoalsParser` then returns as a `Command` object.
 * All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser`